ShanmugaPriyaan/Catalog/improvements_to_make.md

 - [ ] Add animations when scrolling down the page.

-- [ ] modify the AI gen pic for tres, Cake, Tiramisu to PS real pictures
+- [ ] remove generated cake picture and add custom cake_7 to the custom cake picture
 - [ ] Change Mango tres plate to box(same as others)
 - [ ] Add catering orders
 - [ ] Add restaurant supply with pictures